Cycling in Hong Kong

 Safety Requirements in Country Parks

-When riding a mountain bike in a country park, you are required to hold a permit and comply with the following safety requirements:
+When riding a mountain bike in a country park, you are required to comply with the following safety requirements:

 - Always wear a helmet that complies with the ANSI standard or equivalent.